Gives information about mental health support for people who are lesbian, gay, bisexual, trans, intersex, queer or questioning (LGBTIQ+).

 “The strain of having to present a different face to the world than one I identified with internally was anxiety-inducing, and meant that, when answering questions about my personal life or significant others, I would always feel... like I had to be on edge to ensure I didn't 'slip up'.”

-There has some been progress towards equality for LGBTIQ+ people in recent years.
+There has been some progress towards equality for LGBTIQ+ people in recent years.
 But there may still be times when you are judged or treated unfairly because of who you are, or who you love.
 Or because of your mental health problems.

 This could happen in: